-- Instate residency as determined by SC residency laws. - Graduation from a high school located in Sumter, Clarendon, Kershaw, and Lee counties; or a graduate of the South Carolina Virtual High School or Home School and a resident of Clarendon, Kershaw, Lee or Sumter County. - Test into English 101, Math 101, Computer Technology 101, and be able to exempt Reading. - Present a final high school transcript showing graduation date and minimum GPA of 2.0. - Begin taking classes in the summer or fall semester immediately following high school graduation. - Complete the Free Application for Federal Student Aid (FAFSA). - Sign a Central Carolina Scholars contract.
+- Instate residency as determined by SC residency laws. - Graduation from a high school located in Sumter, Clarendon, Kershaw, and Lee counties; or a graduate of the South Carolina Virtual High School or Home School and a resident of Clarendon, Kershaw, Lee or Sumter County. - Placement into English 101, Math 101, Computer Technology 101, and be able to exempt Reading. - Present a final high school transcript showing graduation date and minimum GPA of 2.0. - Begin taking classes in the summer or fall semester immediately following high school graduation. - Complete the Free Application for Federal Student Aid (FAFSA). - Sign a Central Carolina Scholars contract.

-For a complete list of criteria to receive a scholarship and to maintain eligibility to continue to be eligible for the scholarship, visit the College's website.
-For further information, contact the Central Carolina Scholars Office at (803) 774-3372.
+For a complete list of criteria to receive a scholarship and to maintain scholarship eligibility, visit the College's website, or contact the Central Carolina Scholars Office at (803) 774-3372.